geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet with their savage strength, and haughty mien,

-The pride of splendour and of dress was seen ;
+The pride of splendour and of dress was seen;

 Bright were their polish 'd shields, their corslets beam'd,